 Overarching Need # 2

-Overarching Need For a systematic approach to diversify research based instructional practices.
+Overarching Need 86% of students scored Beginning or Developmental Learner on the Math GMAS.

 How severe is the need?
 High

 Is the need trending better or worse over time?
 Worse

 Can Root Causes be Identified?
 Yes

 Priority Order 2